For information on how to apply for an English module, please see here - Options Season Information.

-EN105 Approaches to Reading in English and French (available to English and French 1st year students only)
+FR105 Approaches to Reading in English and French (available to English and French 1st year students only)

-Optional Modules available in other departments for 2013-14
+Optional Modules available in other departments (sample)

 Honours Level Modules

-All modules offered are available as options to all students.
+Most modules offered are available as options to all students.
 Please note that some of the module pages will state that they are Pathway Approved Options or Requirements or Distributional Requirements for different Q300 pathways.
 This information is there to assist Q300 students in making their module choices and does not exclude anyone from choosing those modules as one of their options.

 EN226 Drama and Democracy (2nd Year English and Theatre students ONLY)